 Systematic drills are practiced by the entire school in preparation for such emergencies as a fire, inclement weather or lock down.
 Students and staff have specific places to go and specific behavior to perform once they get there.
 In a fire drill, students move quickly to the nearest door and go to an assigned area away from the building.
 In an inclement weather drill, students and staff are assigned to a specific "safe place" in the building and are to go there immediately upon hearing the alarm.
 Once there, the students assume a "tucked" position on their hands and knees, and the staff will have a roll call to account for each student's whereabouts.
 In a lock down drill, students and staff are alerted of danger.
-Students and staff will locate themselves in the "safe place" in the building or go to the location designated by the district should they be outside of the school building.
+Students and staff will locate themselves in the "safe place" in the building.
 All students and staff will remain in the "safe place" until they are notified by the authorities that the dangerous situation has been resolved.